-In this 26 February 2012 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on consent in sex, terminating online versus in-person acquaintances, compensating the victims of your negligence, the meaning of faith, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 26 February 2012, I answered questions on consent in sex, terminating online versus in-person acquaintances, compensating the victims of your negligence, the meaning of faith, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: This week, Trey was visiting, but mostly I've ben sick.
 I'm also working on moving NoodleFood to Philosophy in Action – and from Blogger to WordPress.